 Begin mixing using a fork (or your hands) until everything looks combined and somewhat moist.

-Prep your silicone molds and use a spoon to fill the molds halfway.
+Finally, prep your silicone molds and use a spoon to fill the molds halfway.
 Using a silicone spatula, press the mixture into the molds firmly.
 Spray each mold with a small bit of water (one spray) and press down again to make sure they’re firm.

 Divide the rest of the mixture into the molds and again press down firmly.
 Spray the top with water and press down again.

-Let sit on the counter for twenty four hours to set before removing from molds.
+Let sit on the counter for twenty-four hours to set before removing from molds.